 None of the product's sustainable investments will cause significant harm to any sustainable investment objective.
 In order to monitor compliance with this principle and to assess the impact of adverse impacts on sustainability factors in the financial product, the measurement of the Principal Adverse Impacts (PAIs) on sustainability factors will be carried out.
-For this purpose, the indicators in Annex I of the Regulatory Technical Standards (RTS) of the Delegated Regulation (EU) 2022/1288 will be monitored.
+For this purpose, the indicators of Annex I of the regulatory technical standards (RTS) of the Delegated Regulation (EU) 2022/1288 will be monitored.